technotrans SE (ETR:TTR1)

 Michael Finger

+Oh, there were some elements called non-core, which were thought about to be, let's say, sold off.
 Yeah.
 The disposal process hasn't changed.
-We have made clear decisions for what we wanna keep and what is no longer a part of our core activities.
-For certain reasons and also further negotiations, we we are not disclosing any details at this stage, but nothing has changed on this item.
+We have made clear decisions for what we want to keep and what is no longer a part of our core activities.
+For certain reasons, and also further negotiations, we are not disclosing any details at this stage, but nothing has changed on this item.

 Thank you very much.